astro7982/xaa-ssg/DATA-UPDATE-GUIDE.md

 # NCAA Stats Data Update Guide

-This guide explains how to update the NCAA statistics data on your Ubuntu server.
+This guide explains how to update the NCAA statistics data on your server.

 ## 📋 Quick Start - Simple Method (Recommended)